 Q: How are companies held liable for tachograph infringements?

 A: Both companies and drivers can be prosecuted for tachograph breaches.
 One of the two parties may be held liable, or both simultaneously.
 Fleet operators may be issued with offence rectification notices (these are for infringements not related to safety) and given 21 days to address the concerns raised.
 Failure to do so within that given time frame means that prosecution will be considered.
 Furthermore, drivers holding a vocational licence and firms holding an operational licence may be referred to the Traffic Commissioner, with the possibility that further action could be taken against them.
+Culpability is dependent, so these are normally dealt with on a case-by-case basis.

 Q: In what circumstances could action be taken against a fleet operator?